 One life.
 Why so serious?
-This catch line of the latest advertisement for Honda's newest car, Jazz, leaves me smiling each time I read it.
+This catch line of the latest advertisement for Honda’s newest car, Jazz, and inspired by the character of Joker from blockbuster movie The Dark Knight, leaves me smiling each time I read it.
 Amidst the daily grind, this campaign comes as a breath of fresh air that reminds us of something invaluable: life is not serious.
 We make it so.

 The copywriter of the campaign must be a wise soul, as must be the brand manager of Jazz and anyone else who’s behind the campaign.
 I reckon they’ve all had a glimpse into the truth.
 Or they were inspired by American author Elbert Hubbard, who once said, “Don’t take life too seriously.
 You’ll never get out of it alive.”